malsayber/partial_discharge_compare/README.md

 ### Developer workflow

-`notebooks/new_developer_workflow.py` is a minimal script that walks through loading a sample signal, cleaning it with `denoise_signal`, extracting features via `FeatureExtractor` and running a simple feature selection.
-It loads the example signal from `unitest/data/748987.npy` and resolves the path relative to the project root, so you can run it from any directory.
-Execute the script line by line to see each step in action, following the INFO log messages that mark each stage.
-If the optional `featurewiz` library is missing the script simply returns all features.
-Use the logged output to expand the experimentation flow and plug in your own data.
+`notebooks/new_developer_workflow.py` is a compact walkthrough of the main modules.
+It loads a sample signal, cleans it with `denoise_signal`, extracts a set of statistical features via `FeatureExtractor`, applies a toy pairwise distance step and finally runs feature selection.
+The sample data is loaded from `unitest/data/748987.npy` via a path resolved from the project root so the script runs from any working directory.
+Execute it line by line to understand the flow; every stage emits INFO logs including how many features were generated and how many remain after selection.
+If `featurewiz` is not available the script simply returns all features.
+Use these logs as a starting point for extending your own experiments.

 ### Tests